ursbraem/TYPO3CMS-Reference-CoreApi/Documentation/Typo3ApiOverview/Logging/Configuration/Index.rst

        )
      ),
        // configuration for WARNING severity, including all
-       // less-critical levels (ERROR, CRITICAL, EMERGENCY)
-     t3lib_log_Level::WARNING => array(
+       // levels with higher severity (ERROR, CRITICAL, EMERGENCY) t3lib_log_Level::WARNING => array(
          // add a SyslogWriter
        't3lib_log_writer_Syslog' => array(),
-         // add an additional FileWriter
-       't3lib_log_writer_File' => array(
-         'logFile' => 'typo3temp/logs/tx_myext-warning.log'
-       )
      ),
    );

-An arbitrary number of writers can be added for every severity level.
-The configuration based on severity levels (INFO, WARNING, ERROR, ..) is applied to log entries of the particular severity level plus all less-critical levels.
-Thus, a log messages created with :php:`$logger->warning()` will be affected by a :php:`writerConfiguration` for :php:`t3lib_log_Level::DEBUG`.
+An arbitrary number of writers can be added for every severity level (INFO, WARNING, ERROR, ...).
+The configuration based on severity levels is applied to log entries of the particular severity level plus all levels with a higher severity.
+Thus, a log messages created with :php:`$logger->warning()` will be affected by a :php:`writerConfiguration` for :php:`t3lib_log_Level::DEBUG, t3lib_log_Level::INFO, t3lib_log_Level::NOTICE and t3lib_log_Level::WARNING`.
+For the above example code that means:
+* Calling :php:`$logger->warning($msg);` will result in $msg being written to a file and to syslog.
+* Calling :php:`$logger->debug($msg);` will result in $msg being written to a file.

 For a list of writers shipped with the TYPO3 Core see the configuration about :ref:`Log Writers <Typo3ApiOverview-Logging-Writers>`.